biolink/biolink-model/docs/index.md

                  * [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md) - A collection of individuals from the same taxonomic class distinguished by one or more characteristics.
 Characteristics can include, but are not limited to, shared geographic location, genetics, phenotypes [Alliance for Genome Resources]
                      * [StudyPopulation](StudyPopulation.md) - A group of people banded together or treated as a group as participants in a research study.
                          * [Cohort](Cohort.md) - A group of people banded together or treated as a group who share common characteristics.
 A cohort 'study' is a particular form of longitudinal study that samples a cohort, performing a cross-section at intervals through time.
+             * [Polypeptide](Polypeptide.md) - A polypeptide is a molecular entity characterized by availability in protein databases of amino-acid-based sequence representations of its precise primary structure; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
+                 * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
+                     * [ProteinIsoform](ProteinIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference protein.
+See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/
+             * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.
+             * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
+                 * [Snv](Snv.md) - SNVs are single nucleotide positions in genomic DNA at which different sequence alternatives exist
          * [ChemicalEntity](ChemicalEntity.md) - A chemical entity is a physical entity that pertains to chemistry or biochemistry.
-             * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical entity, other than a drug.
-                 * [ComplexChemicalExposure](ComplexChemicalExposure.md) - A complex chemical exposure is an intake of a chemical mixture (e.g. gasoline), other than a drug.
              * [ChemicalMixture](ChemicalMixture.md) - A chemical mixture is a chemical entity composed of two or more molecular entities.
                  * [ComplexMolecularMixture](ComplexMolecularMixture.md) - A complex molecular mixture is a chemical mixture composed of two or more molecular entities with unknown concentration and stoichiometry.
                  * [Food](Food.md) - A substance consumed by a living organism as a source of nutrition
                  * [MolecularMixture](MolecularMixture.md) - A molecular mixture is a chemical mixture composed of two or more molecular entities with known concentration and stoichiometry.
                      * [Drug](Drug.md) - A substance intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease
-                         * [DrugExposure](DrugExposure.md) - A drug exposure is an intake of a particular drug.
-                             * [DrugToGeneInteractionExposure](DrugToGeneInteractionExposure.md) - drug to gene interaction exposure is a drug exposure is where the interactions of the drug with specific genes are known to constitute an 'exposure' to the organism, leading to or influencing an outcome.
                  * [ProcessedMaterial](ProcessedMaterial.md) - A chemical entity (often a mixture) processed for consumption for nutritional, medical or technical use.
 Is a material entity that is created or changed during material processing.
              * [EnvironmentalFoodContaminant](EnvironmentalFoodContaminant.md)
              * [FoodAdditive](FoodAdditive.md)
              * [MolecularEntity](MolecularEntity.md) - A molecular entity is a chemical entity composed of individual or covalently bonded atoms.
-                 * [NucleicAcidEntity](NucleicAcidEntity.md) - A nucleic acid entity is a molecular entity characterized by availability in gene databases of nucleotide-based sequence representations of its precise sequence; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
+                 * [NucleicAcidEntity](NucleicAcidEntity.md) - A nucleic acid entity is a molecular entity characterized by availability in gene databases of nucleotide-based sequence representations of its precise sequence; for convenience of representation, partial sequences of various kinds are included.
                      * [CodingSequence](CodingSequence.md)
                      * [Exon](Exon.md) - A region of the transcript sequence within a gene which is not removed from the primary RNA transcript by RNA splicing.
-                     * [Gene](Gene.md) - A region (or regions) that includes all of the sequence elements necessary to encode a functional transcript.
-A gene locus may include regulatory regions, transcribed regions and/or other functional sequence regions.
-                     * [GeneFamily](GeneFamily.md) - any grouping of multiple genes or gene products related by common descent
-                     * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.
-                     * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
-                         * [Snv](Snv.md) - SNVs are single nucleotide positions in genomic DNA at which different sequence alternatives exist
                      * [Transcript](Transcript.md) - An RNA synthesized on a DNA or RNA template by an RNA polymerase.
                          * [RNAProduct](RNAProduct.md)
                              * [RNAProductIsoform](RNAProductIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference RNA
                              * [NoncodingRNAProduct](NoncodingRNAProduct.md)
                                  * [MicroRNA](MicroRNA.md)
                                  * [SiRNA](SiRNA.md) - A small RNA molecule that is the product of a longer exogenous or endogenous dsRNA, which is either a bimolecular duplex or very long hairpin, processed (via the Dicer pathway) such that numerous siRNAs accumulate from both strands of the dsRNA.
 SRNAs trigger the cleavage of their target molecules.
-                 * [Polypeptide](Polypeptide.md) - A polypeptide is a molecular entity characterized by availability in protein databases of amino-acid-based sequence representations of its precise primary structure; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
-                     * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
-                         * [ProteinIsoform](ProteinIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference protein.
-See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/
                  * [SmallMolecule](SmallMolecule.md) - A small molecule entity is a molecular entity characterized by availability in small-molecule databases of SMILES, InChI, IUPAC, or other unambiguous representation of its precise chemical structure; for convenience of representation, any valid chemical representation is included, even if it is not strictly molecular (e.g., sodium ion).
              * [Nutrient](Nutrient.md)
                  * [Macronutrient](Macronutrient.md)